The Lord gave Jeremiah a word of knowledge for the people of Gaza as well as for Egypt, Tyre and Sidon in this prophecy.

-“The Word of the Lord that came to Jeremiah the prophet against the Philistines before Pharaoh attacked Gaza.
-‘Thus says the Lord: behold, waters rise out of the north and shall be an overflowing flood; they shall overflow the land and all that is in it, the city and those who dwell within; then the men shall cry, and all the inhabitants of the land shall wail.
+“Thus says the Lord: behold, waters rise out of the north and shall be an overflowing flood; they shall overflow the land and all that is in it, the city and those who dwell within; then the men shall cry, and all the inhabitants of the land shall wail.
 At the noise of the stamping hooves of his strong horses, at the rushing of his chariots, at the rumbling of his wheels, the fathers will not look back for their children, lacking courage, because of the day that comes to plunder all the Philistines, to cut off from Tyre and Sidon every helper who remains; for the Lord shall plunder the Philistines, the remnant of the country of Caphtor.’”
-Jeremiah 47:1-4
+Jeremiah 47:2-4

 A word of knowledge is a gift of the Holy Spirit.
-Gifts of the Holy Spirit are explained In 1 Corinthians 12.
-In 1 Corinthians 12:1, 4, 7-8, Paul wrote, “Now about the gifts of the Spirit, brothers and sisters, I do not want you to be uninformed.”
-“There are different kinds of gifts, but the same Spirit distributes them.”
-“Now to each one the manifestation of the Spirit is given for the common good.
-To one there is given through the Spirit a word of wisdom, to another a word of knowledge by means of the same Spirit.”
-In the Bible, a word of knowledge is a spiritual gift from the Holy Spirit that provides truth that couldn’t be known by natural means.
-It can manifest as thoughts, images, dreams, or even physical sensations, conveying knowledge for the purpose of guidance.
+Gifts of the Spirit are explained In 1 Corinthians 12.
+In 1 Corinthians 12:7-8, Paul wrote, “The manifestation of the Spirit is given to each one for the profit of all: for to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit.”
+The word of knowledge manifests as thoughts, images, dreams, or even physical sensations, conveying knowledge for the purpose of guidance.

 In John 16:13, Jesus said that the Holy Spirit guides His followers into all truth.
 If we are guided by truth, we are not deceived.
 The gifts of the Holy Spirit are navigational in nature.
 For example, the Greek word for the gift of administration in 1 Corinthians 12:28 is “κυβέρνησις” (kubernesis) means “to steer” or “to rule or govern.”
 This gift steers people correctly.

-In Acts 21:10-11, the Holy Spirit gave to Agabus a word of knowledge for the Apostle Paul.
+In Acts 21:10-11, the Holy Spirit gave Agabus a word of knowledge for Paul.
 “He took Paul’s belt, bound his own hands and feet, and said, ‘Thus says the Holy Spirit, so shall the Jews at Jerusalem bind the man who owns this belt, and deliver him into the hands of the Gentiles.’”
 This word of knowledge came to pass because Paul went to Jerusalem, but at least, Paul knew beforehand what would happen.
-In Acts 21:13, he told his fellow believers, “I am ready not only to be bound, but also to die at Jerusalem for the Name of the Lord Jesus.”

-The Holy Spirit used the imagery of a flood overflowing Gaza when He spoke of Pharoah’s army overrunning Gaza.
-In Revelation 12:15-16, the Holy Spirit uses the imagery of a serpent spewing a flood out of his mouth to destroy those who keep God’s commandments and the testimony of Jesus.
-The imagery of the earth opening its mouth to swallow the flood symbolizes God eliminating the army that thought to destroy His people.
-In this case of the Philistines, God did not intervene.
-They did not pray to Him.
-In the case of the saints, God did intervene.
+God used the imagery of a flood overflowing Gaza when He spoke of Pharoah’s army overrunning Gaza.
+In Revelation 12:15-17, the Spirit uses the imagery of a serpent spewing a flood from its mouth to destroy people and the earth opening its mouth to swallow the flood.
+The flood represents an invading army.
+The earth swallowing the flood represents God’s deliverance.
+In the case with the Philistines, God didn’t deliver them.
+They didn’t ask God to intervene.

 Jeremiah prophesied, “The Lord shall plunder the Philistines.”
 The Lord took credit for Gaza’s demise.
-They had no use for Him and for His prophets.
-So, He did not help them in the day that tries by fire.
-In fact, when the Philistine fathers heard the hooves of horses and the rumbling of chariot wheels approaching, they fled for their lives.
+They had no use for Him and His prophets.
+So, He did not help them.
+In fact, when their fathers heard the sound of hooves and chariot wheels approaching, they fled for their lives.
 They didn’t look back.
-They even left their children behind.
+They left their children behind.
 How could they be so heartless?

 In Jeremiah 47:4, the Lord mentions the remnant of Caphtor.
 The Caphtorim and Philistines are both descendants of Mizraim.
 Mizraim is the Hebrew name for ancient Egypt.
 In Genesis 10:13, Egypt is listed as “the father of Casluhim from whom came the Philistines and Caphtorim.”
 They are all descendants of Noah’s son Ham according to Genesis 10:6-20.